-- National Strike Force (NSF) provides highly trained, experienced personnel and specialized equipment to USCG and other federal agencies to facilitate preparedness for response and response. - Public Information Assist Team (PIAT) provides crisis media relations support to a USCG or USEPA FOSC. - National Pollution Funds Center (NPFC) manages funds for the OSLTF and is an independent unit of the USCG that serves as fund manager for the OSLTF set up under the Clean Water Act. - Basic Ordering Agreements (BOAs) are pre-negotiated agreements that maintain an extensive commercial capability for pollution response using a standing "time and materials" contract for equipment and personnel from commercial firms that may be activated.
+- National Strike Force (NSF) provides highly trained, experienced personnel and specialized equipment to USCG and other federal agencies to facilitate preparedness for response and response. - Public Information Assist Team (PIAT) provides crisis media relations support to a USCG or USEPA FOSC. - National Pollution Funds Center (NPFC) manages funds for the OSLTF and is an independent unit of the USCG that serves as fund manager for the OSLTF set up under the Clean Water Act. - Salvage Emergency Response Team (SERT) provides expert technical assistance during maritime emergencies for vessel salvage pollution response, and waterway restoration.